ltrgoddard/thesis/temp.markdown

-partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a paradigmatic example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.
-Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace Stevens—*Graft and Corruption* has origins closer to the period
+partial or ambiguous metaphors—the comparison between plants and humans in the *PTM* being a paradigmatic example—can be seen by turning to a recent prose work, *Graft and Corruption: Shakespeare’s Sonnet 15* (2015), which also deals with the plant kingdom.[^442] Despite fitting into the sequence of Prynne’s post-2001 commentaries on Shakespeare, Wordsworth and George Herbert—a category which arguably also includes 2014’s *Concepts and Conception in Poetry*, a study of Wordsworth and Wallace Stevens—*Graft and Corruption* has origins closer to the period